typograph/pysimiam/doc/coursera.rst

   #.
 Once you have implemented the third part, the robot should be able to successfully navigate the world without colliding with the walls (obstacles).
 If no obstacles are in range of the sensors, the red line (representing :math:`u_o`) should just point forward (i.e., in the direction the robot is driving).
 In the presence of obstacles, the red line should point away from the obstacles in the direction of free space.

-You can also tune the parameters of the PID regulator for :math:`\omega` by editing ``obj.Kp``, ``obj.Ki``, and ``obj.Kd`` in ``AvoidObstacles.m``.
+You can also tune the parameters of the PID regulator for :math:`\omega` by editing ``self.Kp``, ``self.Ki``, and ``self.Kd`` in ``AvoidObstacles.m``.
 The PID regulator should steer the robot in the direction of :math:`u_o`, so you should see that the blue line tracks the red line. *Note:* The red and blue lines (as well as, the black crosses) will likely deviate from their positions on the robot.
 The reason is that they are drawn with information derived from the odometry of the robot.
 The odometry of the robot accumulates error over time as the robot drives around the world.
 This odometric drift can be seen when information based on odometry is visualized via the lines and crosses.

 How to migrate your solutions from last week
 --------------------------------------------